Lorentzian area measures and the Christoffel problem

 The following fundamental result allows to recover the F-convex set from a sublinear function.

 \begin{lemma} Let $H:\F\rightarrow \R$ be a sublinear function.
 Then $H$ is the extended support function of the F-convex set

-\end{lemma} The set $K$ as defined above is clearly a convex set (but not clearly F-convex) as an intersection of half-spaces.
-Hence it has an extended support function $H'$, and a priori $H'\leq H$. \begin{proof} We define $\tilde{H}$ as the closure of the convex function which is $H$ on $\F$ and $+\infty$ outside of $\F$: $\tilde{H}(x)$ is defined as $\operatorname{Liminf}_{x\rightarrow y}H(y)$. $\tilde{H}$ is then lower semi-continuous and sublinear \cite[p.~205]{HUL93}.
+\end{lemma} The set $K$ as defined above is clearly a convex set as an intersection of half-spaces.
+If it is an F-convex set, it has an extended support function $H'$, and a priori $H'\leq H$. \begin{proof} We define $\tilde{H}$ as the closure of the convex function which is $H$ on $\F$ and $+\infty$ outside of $\F$: $\tilde{H}(x)$ is defined as $\operatorname{Liminf}_{x\rightarrow y}H(y)$. $\tilde{H}$ is then lower semi-continuous and sublinear \cite[p.~205]{HUL93}.
 We know (see e.g.~Theorem 2.2.8 in \cite{Hor07} or V.3.1.1. in \cite{HUL93}) that the set is a closed convex set with total support function $\tilde{H}$.
 As $\tilde{H}$ takes infinite values on $\R^n\setminus \overline{\F}$, we have

 Finally as $\tilde{H}$ and $H$ coincide on $\F$ \cite[IV, Proposition~1.2.6]{HUL93}, and by definition of $\tilde{H}$, we get $F=K$.
 It follows that $K$ is a closed convex set with $H$ as extended support function.
-The definition of $K$ says exactly that it is the intersection of the future of space-like hyperplanes, and as its extended support function is defined for any $\eta\in\F$, it is a F-convex set. \end{proof}
+The definition of $K$ says exactly that it is the intersection of the future of space-like hyperplanes, and as its extended support function is defined for any $\eta\in\F$, it is an F-convex set. \end{proof}